 Unfortunately, many of Amman’s good old shop signs have been removed and lost.
 I share here with you my selection for the best existing ones, based on my personal taste, so it does not mean that number 1 is better than number 10 🙂

 10. Chinese Shoe Gallery, Downtown, Quraish St.

 By unknown sign painter, most probably he was Elia Kayyal.
-What I liked here is the piccadilly shoes logo on the right side!
+What I liked here is the Piccadilly shoes logo on the right side!

 9. George Studio, Jabal Amman, Mutran St.

-A great example of contemporary typographic treatment for the Arabic and English names.
+A Great example of contemporary typographic treatment for the Arabic and English names.
 The studio owner is a very nice guy as well.
 The sign it was made by Tarkhan, an Iranian origin sign painter who lived and worked in Amman.

 8. Ashoury Shoes, Downtown, Basman St.

-7. Sami Barbershop, Jabal Lwaibdeh, Paris Sq.
+7. Sami Barbershop, Jabal Lwaibdeh, Paris square.

-An amazing sign done by Niocla Sabanekh, a famous Ammani sign painter, he was born in Jaffa and learned a lot of sign making techniques since he worked with British mandate offices in Jordan and Palestine.
-In this sign Sananekh used a very advanced design touch, which was the matchmaking between Arabic and English names, the strange shape of letter A is something we don’t see a lot, and geometric slanted Arabic letters gives the sign a very modernized identity fits the cultural spirit of Lwaibdeh.
+An amazing sign done by Nicola Sabanekh, a famous Ammani sign painter, he was born in Jaffa and learned a lot of sign making techniques since he worked with British mandate offices in Jordan and Palestine.
+In this sign Sananekh used a very advanced design touch, which was the matchmaking between Arabic and English names, the strange shape of letter A is something we don’t see a lot, and geometric slanted Arabic letters give the sign a very modernized identity fits the cultural spirit of Lwaibdeh.

 6. Bahlawan Company, Downtown, Souq El Sukkar